What Is Sedation Dentistry?

 - Little or no memory of the procedure, which can help many patients defeat their dental anxiety over time.

-Other instances, such as longer procedures (over 2 hours), necessitate sedation dentistry.
-The muscles in your jaw and face can get tired and sore and relaxants help prevent this.
+Other instances, such as longer procedures (over two hours), necessitate sedation dentistry.
+The muscles in your jaw and face can get tired and sore, and relaxants help prevent this.
 This allows us to keep your mouth open and relaxed.
 It will also prevent damage to the TMJ.
 Sleep and sedation dentistry is designed entirely to keep you comfortable and ensure you have a positive dental experience.

 Sedation Dentistry Patient Safety

 Many patients worry about sleep dentistry and anesthesia because of the horror stories that have been circulating in the media.
-Reports of people who wake up during surgery and are unable to move, while feeling everything appear to be quite common, but that is not the case with sleep dentistry.
-We monitor your vital signs with a pulse oxymeter.
-This measures your blood pressure, oxygen saturation, and heart rate.
+Reports of people who wake up during surgery and are unable to move while feeling everything appear to be quite common, but that is not the case with sleep dentistry.
+We monitor your vital signs with a pulse oximeter.
+This measures your blood pressure, oxygen saturation and heart rate.

 It is also important to make arrangements following conscious sedation dentistry.
 You will be unfit to drive and sleepy for the rest of the day.
 We also understand that people sometimes forget to make arrangements or previous arrangements fall through.
-If necessary, we can call for a cab service or ride sharing service such as Lyft or Uber after your procedure to help make sure you get home or to your next destination safely.
+If necessary, we can call for a cab service or ride sharing service after your procedure to help make sure you get home or to your next destination safely.

-It is also very important to get plenty of rest as your body needs time to heal after any surgery.
+It is also very important to get plenty of rest, as your body needs time to heal after any surgery.
 For most, taking it easy the rest of the day and the next should be enough.
 Most patients can resume most basic day-to-day activities after 48 hours.
 We, however, generally recommend waiting about a week before you engage in any strenuous activities.
-Call our office today at (310) 273-2020 or email our appointment coordinator to schedule your appointment for a free, no obligation initial consultation and experience what it is like to get the dental experience you want and deserve.
+Call our office today at 310-273-9919 or email our appointment coordinator to schedule your appointment for a free, no-obligation initial consultation and experience what it is like to get the dental experience you want and deserve and learn more about sedation dentistry in Beverly Hills, California.
 Here, you are the celebrity.